pletzer/mint/README.md

 conda activate mint-dev
 ```

-On Windows and in the Anaconda prompt terminal, replace the above command with:
+If you find the above commands to fail on Windows, you can try instead (in the Anaconda prompt terminal):
 ```
 conda create -n mint-dev
 conda activate mint-dev